Complex wave functions, CPT and quantum field theory for classical generalized Ising models: Conclusions

 A complex structure maps real wave functions to complex wave functions.
 In the present paper we associate for generalized Ising models the complex conjugation to the change of sign of all Ising spins or the particle-hole conjugation.
 Complex wave functions bring the quantum formalism for classical statistics even closer to quantum mechanics.
 They allow for complex basis transformations of the wave functions, as the Fourier transform, and the definition of statistical observables as momentum or energy.
 Similar to quantum mechanics, the operators for momentum and position do not commute.
 In our proposal complex conjugation is closely related to charge conjugation $C$.
 We also discuss the discrete symmetries of parity $P$ and time reversal $T$.
 The action of the discrete symmetries $C$, $P$ and $T$ on the complex wave functions establishes further analogies between generalized Ising models and quantum field theories.
 We discuss the interesting possibility that complex conjugation involves an additional $CPT$-transformation such that it can be associated to the $PT$-transformation.

 General Ising-type models can differ from quantum theories in one important aspect: The time evolution is often not unitary.
 Boundary information can be lost as one proceeds to positions inside the bulk, with a possible approach to an equilibrium state for time differences much larger than the correlation time.
 There exists, however, a particular family of generalized Ising models, namely probabilistic cellular automata, for which the time evolution is unitary.
 This results from the deterministic updating rule --- the probabilistic aspects only enter by probabilistic initial conditions.
 These classical statistical systems are discrete quantum systems.

 The discussion of complex wave functions for probabilistic cellular automata (PCA) gives further support to the claim that quantum mechanics can be embedded in classical statistics \cite{CWQMCS,CWEM}.
 Bell's inequalities for classical correlation functions do not apply to pairs of observables as momentum and position.
 A statistical observable as momentum does not have a fixed value for a given configuration of Ising spins.
 A classical correlation for momentum and position therefore simply does not exist.
+Fermions in two dimensions do not carry spin.
+If our PCA can be generalized to fermions in three or more dimensions one expects in addition to the momentum as generator of translations also angular momentum as generator of rotations.
+Angular momentum or spin are expected to be associated to statistical observables which do not take fixed values for the configurations of Ising spins.
+For correlations of such observables Bell's inequalities do not hold.

-The embedding of quantum mechanics into classical statistics does not imply that every quantum system must have a classical counterpart.
+The embedding of quantum mechanics into classical statistics does not imply that every quantum system must have a classical probabilistic counterpart.
 The formulation as a PCA imposes restrictions on the quantum systems for which this is possible: There needs to exist a discretization which realizes the unique jump property of the step evolution operator for automata.
 Nevertheless, classical statistical PCA have been constructed for simple quantum systems as qubits or a quantum particle in a harmonic potential \cite{CWPW2024}, or for rather rich classes of fermionic quantum field theories \cite{CWFPPCA}.
+It remains to be seen if the requirement of an underlying overall classical probability distribution could be a selection criterion for a quantum field theory describing our universe.